Our research is editorially independent but we may earn a commission for purchases made through our links.

-If you want to enjoy some of Washington’s small town charms, don’t miss visiting some of the very best, with everything from towns with picturesque waterfront to glorious mountain scenery.
+Want to enjoy some of Washington’s small-town charms?
+Don’t miss visiting some of the very best of Washington State, where you’ll find everything from towns with picturesque waterfront to glorious mountain scenery.
+For a trip of a lifetime, check out our picks for the most charming small towns in Washington State.

 YOU'RE ALL SET!